-Construction began in early August 2011 and the project was placed into service – connected to the grid – on January 17, 2012.
+Construction began in early August 2011 and the project was placed into service – connected to the grid – just a few months later on January 17, 2012.
 Today, people can drive through the safety rest area to view the solar highway project and its solar energy interpretive display, bordered by a sustainable community garden.

 "Made in Oregon"